jupiterbjy/python-macro-practice/README.md

 #### Introduction
-Noob's attempt on language he never learned about.

-Currently avg.80 mins per day is allocated for this personal project.
+Avg.80 mins per day is allocated for this personal project.

 ----------------
 ###### Previous: